 You will have to score at least 50% in the first part to qualify for the second level.
 In the end, your scores for both parts are added and the total scores are taken into consideration.

 Once you have taken the CMA exam and passed it, you will need to focus on your work experience requirements before you are certified.
 Mostly the candidates will need to have at least two years of continuously in management accounting or some financial profession.
 This work experience must be completed within seven years after completing the exam.

 Step 7- Apply for CMA Certificate

 Once you have passed the exam and fulfilled all the eligibility criteria, you need to apply for the CMA Certificate through your personal IMA Account.
-And in order to, maintain in you need to pay your CMA due annually called CMA maintenance fee, not for the certificate but to ensure your IMA Membership is active.
+In order to maintain it, you need to pay your CMA due to annually called CMA maintenance fee, not for the certificate but to ensure your IMA Membership is active.

 According to Morgan, these are roles being performed by the real world CMAs: